What is behind Vietnam's economic success story? – DW – 10/15/2024

 What is behind Vietnam's economic success story?October 15, 2024

-In a new forecast from the World Bank, Vietnam's economic growth is expected to reach 6.1% by the end of 2024 and 6.5% in 2025.
+According to a new forecast from the World Bank, economic growth in Vietnam is expected to reach 6.1% by the end of 2024 and 6.5% in 2025.

-Both forecasts are higher than what was estimated in April, with the increase in growth down to a rebound in manufacturing exports, tourism and investment, the report said.
+Both forecasts are higher than what was estimated in April, with the increase in growth attributed to a rebound in manufacturing exports, tourism and investment, according to the report.

-This shows that Vietnam could have a bigger growth in 2025 compared to other emerging economies like Thailand, Cambodia, Malaysia, Indonesia and the Philippines.
+This shows that Vietnam could have bigger growth in 2025 than other emerging economies such as Thailand, Cambodia, Malaysia, Indonesia and the Philippines.

 What is driving growth?